 The reason why we came to the station and not head back to the hostel was to have our dinner.
-From there we took a taxi to the fame Houtou Fudou Higashi Koji Store which boost an igloo-like structure.
+From there we took a taxi to the fame Hōtō Fudō Higashi Koiji Store which boost an igloo-like structure (in actuality it’s an image of cloud.
+You’ll also get a bonus view of Mount Fuji in the background if it’s your lucky day.
+Igloo + Mount Fuji = WOW!
 It was the main reason why I wanted to go there.
 Another reason was to sample hōtō ほうとう of course because this dish is a regional dish of Yamanashi prefecture.
-The ride took quite awhile.
-Thankfully we did not walk there which was initially my plan.
+So, the ride took quite awhile.
+Thankfully, we did not walk there which was initially my plan.
 We decided on the taxi because all of us were tired.
 But guess what?
 Upon arrival at the restaurant, we see no cars at all!
-I went in and woah no customers 🙁 and were told they were sold out.
+I went in and woah no customers 🙁 and were told they are sold out.
 WHAT???
 This early already sold out?
 Heart-broken, the taxi took us back to Kawaguchiko Station.
 Guess how much was the taxi fare (2 ways)?
 2170 yen (about RM82) 😰 ouchy arrrr!

-Houtou Fudou actually has 4 shops in Fujikawaguchiko and the nearest one is actually just across Kawaguchiko Station.
-Yes, I wanted to dine in the igloo, that’s why Higashi Koji was my first choice.
+Hōtō Fudō actually has 4 shops in Fujikawaguchiko and the nearest one is actually just across Kawaguchiko Station.
+Yes, I wanted to dine in the igloo, that’s why Higashi Koiji was my first choice.
 Ok, fine.
-Let’s try our luck at the one at Kawaguchiko Station Store Front.
+Let’s try our luck at the one at Kawaguchiko Station Front Store.
 What?
 Sold out again?
 Wah lau.
 This made me even more curious about their hōtō noodles.
 If you wanna know whether I get to try it in the end… you would have to read my day 9 travelogue.

 So, for dinner we just dine at the cafe in Kawaguchiko Station called Fujiyama Cafe (Gateway Fujiyama).
 The place was packed, which is always a good initial sign.